Developing the MPK Application

 The input to the pipeline that we have been using during testing:

-.Configuration information required by the
+golden_retriever_207_rgb.bin.Configuration information required by the

-build system.
+mpkbuild system.

-to the application resources directory.
+First, copy the golden_retriever_207_rgb.bin to the application resources directory.
 Directory should look like:

 sima-user@docker-image-id:/home/docker/sima-cli/resnet50_app$ tree -L 2 . ├── application.json ├── core │ ├── allocator │ ├── CMakeLists.txt │ ├── dispatcher-lite │ └── simamm ├── plugins │ ├── argmax_print │ ├── processcvu │ ├── processmla │ └── simaaisrc ├── project.mpk └── resources ├── detessdequant_201_cvu_cfg_app ├── genpreproc_200_cvu_cfg_app ├── golden_retriever_207_rgb.bin └── run_cvu_cfgs.sh

-Second, update the application.json
+Second, update the application.json:

 application.json1{ 2 "name": "resnet50_sample_name", 3 "appId": "resnet50_sample_id", 4 "sequence": 1, 5 "pipelines": [ 6 { 7 "name": "resnet50_sample_pipeline_name", 8 "sequence": 1, 9 "plugins": [ 10 { 11 "name": "simaaisrc", 12 "pluginGid": "0c255b9a-e5a8-4346-993f-e3527cc6d4e3", 13 "resources": { 14 "configs": [] 15 } 16 }, 17 { 18 "name": "processcvu", 19 "pluginGid": "09b09793-e1de-4881-9fd8-7674b948864a", 20 "resources": { 21 "configs": [ 22 "cfg/genpreproc_200_cvu_cfg_params.json", 23 "cfg/detessdequant_201_cvu_cfg_params.json" 24 ] 25 } 26 }, 27 { 28 "name": "processmla", 29 "pluginGid": "c086febf-7f33-447d-a4ed-96be718de36d", 30 "resources": { 31 "configs": [ 32 "cfg/simaaiprocessmla_cfg_params.json" 33 ], 34 "lms": [ 35 "res/quantized_resnet50_stage1_mla.lm" 36 ] 37 }, 38 "dependencies": { 39 "value": [ 40 "dispatcher-lite.zip" 41 ] 42 } 43 }, 44 { 45 "name": "argmax_print", 46 "pluginGid": "b0e0910f-a58b-419f-a58d-584d94691836", 47 "resources": { 48 "configs": [ 49 "cfg/argmax_print_cfg.json" 50 ] 51 } 52 } 53 ], 54 "connections": [], 55 "resources": [ 56 { 57 "name": "genpreproc_200_cvu_cfg_app", 58 "location": "resources/genpreproc_200_cvu_cfg_app", 59 "destination": { 60 "provider": "RPM", 61 "type": "config" 62 } 63 }, 64 { 65 "name": "detessdequant_201_cvu_cfg_app", 66 "location": "resources/detessdequant_201_cvu_cfg_app", 67 "destination": { 68 "provider": "RPM", 69 "type": "config" 70 } 71 }, 72 { 73 "name": "run_cvu_cfgs_sh", 74 "location": "resources/run_cvu_cfgs.sh", 75 "destination": { 76 "provider": "RPM", 77 "type": "bin" 78 } 79 }, 80 { 81 "name": "golden_retriever_207_rgb.bin", 82 "location": "resources/golden_retriever_207_rgb.bin", 83 "destination": { 84 "provider": "RPM", 85 "type": "config" 86 } 87 } 88 ], 89 "dependencies": [ 90 { 91 "name": "run_cvu_cfgs_sh", 92 "location": "/data/simaai/applications/resnet50_sample_name/bin/", 93 "command": "sh /data/simaai/applications/resnet50_sample_name/bin/run_cvu_cfgs.sh" 94 } 95 ], 96 "gst": "gst-launch-1.0 --gst-plugin-path='/data/simaai/applications/resnet50_sample_name/lib' -v simaaisrc mem-target=1 node-name=\"my_image_src\" location=\"/data/simaai/applications/resnet50_sample_name/etc/golden_retriever_207_rgb.bin\" num-buffers=1 ! simaaiprocesscvu source-node-name=\"my_image_src\" buffers-list=\"my_image_src\" config=\"/data/simaai/applications/resnet50_sample_name/etc/genpreproc_200_cvu_cfg_params.json\" ! simaaiprocessmla config=\"/data/simaai/applications/resnet50_sample_name/etc/simaaiprocessmla_cfg_params.json\" ! simaaiprocesscvu source-node-name=\"mla-resnet\" buffers-list=\"mla-resnet\" config=\"/data/simaai/applications/resnet50_sample_name/etc/detessdequant_201_cvu_cfg_params.json\" name=\"detessdequant\" ! argmax_print config=\"/data/simaai/applications/resnet50_sample_name/etc/argmax_print_cfg.json\" ! fakesink" 97 } 98 ], 99 "configuration": { 100 "installationPrefixes": { 101 "configurations": "/data/simaai/applications/resnet50_sample_name/etc", 102 "binaries": "/data/simaai/applications/resnet50_sample_name/bin", 103 "resources": "/data/simaai/applications/resnet50_sample_name/share", 104 "libraries": "/data/simaai/applications/resnet50_sample_name/lib", 105 "globalLibs": "/usr/lib" 106 }, 107 "compilation": { 108 "copyPokyLibs": false 109 }, 110 "gst": { 111 "options": [ 112 "--gst-plugin-path='/data/simaai/applications/resnet50_sample_name/lib'" 113 ] 114 }, 115 "environment": [ 116 "GST_DEBUG=0", 117 "LD_LIBRARY_PATH='/data/simaai/applications/resnet50_sample_name/lib'" 118 ] 119 }, 120 "manifestVersion": "2.0.0" 121}Note